outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 			- treat causes of vitamin deficiency like anti-vitamins, medications, excess vitamins, and conditions/substances that change metabolism/absorption of vitamins like caffeine/diuretics/phytic acid or hypothyroidism/adrenal insufficiency, also make sure to take vitamins at the right time so they dont neutralize each other like iron/zinc
 			- treat problems processing vitamins (like 'lack of enzymes') with activated forms of vitamins
 		- high cholesterol
-			- mineral water, ginger, soy, garlic, fiber and flax seed, bromelain
+			- mineral water, ginger, soy, garlic, fiber and flax seed, bromelain, lycopene, pycnogenol, berberine
 		- reduce ER stress by inhibiting UPR pathways (Ursodeoxycholic acid, Vitamin C)
 			- 5-fluorouracil (5-FU) and melatonin decrease PRP(C)
 				- https://pubmed.ncbi.nlm.nih.gov/30091203/